oskar-j/awesome-text-ml/README.md

 #### Machine Learning

+* [sklearn](https://github.com/scikit-learn/scikit-learn) - Scikit-learn is a Python module for machine learning built on top of SciPy, including tools for text vectorization and vector space compression. https://scikit-learn.org/stable/

 * [gensim](https://github.com/RaRe-Technologies/gensim) - Gensim is a Python library for topic modelling, document indexing and similarity retrieval with large corpora.
 Target audience is the natural language processing (NLP) and information retrieval (IR) community. https://radimrehurek.com/gensim/

 #### Deep Learning